 - Weight loss

-- Weakness and tiredness (symptoms of anaemia).
+- Weakness and tiredness (symptoms of iron deficiency anaemia).

 The definitive test for colorectal cancer is a colonoscopy.
 A colonoscopy is performed by a colorectal surgeon or gastroenterologist using a colonoscope (a thin, flexible, tubular instrument with a video camera at one end) to view the lining of the intestines and, if necessary, to take biopsy tissue samples for laboratory testing.